-Elementary and secondary candidates are assigned faculty advisors in the Educational Studies Department.
+Elementary and secondary candidates are assigned faculty advisors in the School of Educational Studies.
 Music Education candidates are assigned faculty advisors in the School of Music.
-In addition, an advising memo for each graduating class is distributed each semester and posted to the Educational Studies website during advising week.
-All candidates are responsible for meeting with their Educational Studies and major advisors to develop a tentative four year course plan in order to meet university, major, and ISBE requirements.
+In addition, an advising memo for each graduating class is distributed each semester and posted to the School of Educational Studies website during advising week.
+All candidates are responsible for meeting with their School of Educational Studies and major advisors to develop a tentative four year course plan in order to meet university, major, and ISBE requirements.